nattergabriel/mcq-pipeline/README.md

 1. Extract content from all PDFs.
 2. Generate MCQs based on your defined experiments.
+3. Evaluate the generated MCQs using quality criteria.
-3. Export the generated questions to Moodle XML.
+4. Export the evaluated questions to Moodle XML.

 ```bash
 python main.py run